KOCage/Vinehalla/README.md

 - IMPORTANT: Each author folder, including the "Unknown" folder (if it exists), needs a vineDetails.csv file.

 # vineDetails.csv:
 Each author folder needs a vineDetails.csv file.
-This file contains three columns: Title, Tags, and Dialogue.
-The seeds file will use these csv files to add tag and dialogue data to each vine found in that author's folder.
+This file contains three columns: File, Title, Tags, and Dialogue.
+The seeds file will use these csv files to add title, tag, and dialogue data to each vine found in that author's folder.
+The value of the File column should be the filename of the matching vine (including the file extension).
+The Tags column should be a semi-colon-delimited list of tags for the related vine, and the Dialogue column should contain text indicating the spoken words of the vine.

+NOTE: CSV files created in Excel are usually encoded in ISO-8859-1 instead of UTF-8.
+These files will FAIL the CSV parsing as written.
+Ensure the vineDetails.csv files are encoded as UTF-8.

 # Database updating:
 Currently the app doesn't offer a way to edit the vine database.
 To add tags/dialogue to the database, you will need to modify the entries manually.
 I recommend the SQLite DB Browser. https://sqlitebrowser.org/